Sipley/proposal-defense/index.Rmd

 knit        : slidify::knit2slides
 ---

+## Outline

+> 1. Introduction
+> 2. Developing a new model for a classic hypothesis
+> 3. Quantifying the role of coevolution in lineage diversification
+> 4. Software process meets the scientific method
+> 5. Considerations
+> 6. Summary

+---

-## Big questions
+## Introduction: Big questions

-* How do ecological interactions shape the diversification of life?
+> - How do ecological interactions shape the diversification of life?
-* Why is parasitism so common?
+> - Why is parasitism so common?

 <img src="assets/img/zombieCrab.png" style="position:absolute;
 float:left;